Roman roads: Materials and methods

-The Romans, though certainly inheriting some of the art of road construction from the Etruscans, borrowed the knowledge of construction of viae munitae from the Carthaginians according to Isidore of Sevilla.
+According to Isidore of Sevilla, the Romans borrowed the knowledge of construction of viae munitae from the Carthaginians, though certainly inheriting some construction techniques from the Etruscans.

 Via terrena

 The Viae terrenae were plain roads of leveled earth.
 These were mere tracks worn down by the feet of humans and animals, and possibly by wheeled carriages.

 Via glareata

-The Viae glareatae were earthed roads with a graveled surface or a gravel subsurface and paving on top.
+The Viae glareatae were earthen roads with a gravel surface or a gravel subsurface and paving on top.
 Livy speaks of the censors of his time as being the first to contract for paving the streets of Rome with flint stones, for laying gravel on the roads outside the city, and for forming raised footpaths at the sides.
-In these roads, the surface was hardened with gravel, and although pavements were introduced shortly afterwards, the blocks were allowed to rest merely on a bed of small stones.
-An example of this type is found on the Praenestine Way.
-Another example is found near the Via Latina.
+In these roads, the surface was hardened with gravel, and although pavements were introduced shortly afterwards, the blocks were laid on a bed of small stones.
+Examples include the Via Praenestina and Via Latina.